KUTV: News operation

 Between 2008 and 2009, KUTV served as the producing station for a local newscast on Four Points–owned WTVX serving West Palm Beach, Florida.
 The half-hour CW West Palm News at Ten was produced using local reporters in the market—with a total of 30 West Palm Beach-based staff—and news and weather presenters at KUTV.
-On June 7, 2009, the station abruptly canceled its weekend morning newscasts; this was followed the next day by the cancellation of the newscast that the station produced for WTVX; as with many newscast cuts at that time, it was likely due to the Great Recession, while WTVX's newscast was stunted by low ratings.

 Over the course of the late 2000s and early 2010s, KUTV narrowed the ratings gap with KSL before surpassing it.
 KUTV narrowly edged KSL in seven-day news ratings in May 2006, and though its ratings dipped after King's departure, the station rebounded.
 In the November 2008 Nielsen survey, the gap between the two stations at 10 p.m. shrank to one percent of the audience, and two years later, they tied at 10 p.m.
 The 10 p.m. ratings shift was the last step in a process that had been going on for years; Scott D. Pierce noted in The Salt Lake Tribune, "The truth is that [KSL] hasn't been No. 1 in much of anything other than the 10 p.m. news for quite some time."
 This rise occurred amid a backdrop of cuts during the Great Recession, which included two rounds of layoffs and the non-renewal of its news helicopter lease that August.
 Meanwhile, as KSL suffered in the ratings under a shift to a softer, values-based news format, KUTV widened its ratings lead; in February 2012, KUTV had more 10 p.m. news viewers than KSL and KTVX combined, and it led in almost all time slots.

 While KUTV continued to lead in households, KSTU built a substantial franchise with younger viewers.
 As early as 2014, KUTV was leading in households at 10 p.m. but third in viewers aged 25–54 behind KSL and KSTU.
 By 2022, KSL had surpassed KUTV in household ratings.

 KUTV also airs newscasts on KJZZ-TV.
 From 2005 to 2010, when KUTV provided operational assistance to channel 14 under a local marketing agreement, the station produced weekday morning 9 a.m. and nightly 9 p.m. newscasts for KJZZ-TV.
 In 2017, KUTV launched the 8 a.m. hour of its morning newscast for KJZZ.
 The 7 a.m. hour moved from KUTV to KJZZ in 2018 when a new affiliation agreement required KUTV to clear the entirety of CBS This Morning.